- Steans Center

 Assignment Design Strategies

-- Clearly link the assignment to the course goals and learning objectives.
+- Clearly link each assignment to the course goals and learning objectives.

 - Design assignments around real-world issues and events to engage and motivate students.

-- Be clear about assessment: Provide grading guidelines for the assignment in the form of rubrics or examples of acceptable and unacceptable work.
+- Provide grading guidelines for the assignment in the form of rubrics and examples of acceptable and unacceptable work.

 - Revise assignments for next term based on student performance and feedback.
-Is the assignment successful at developing student expertise as identified in the course learning goals?
+Does each assignment develop student expertise in line with course learning goals?

 - Consider how you can create assignments that deter plagiarism.
 Remember to include plagiarism, re-write and late work policies in your syllabus.